 The Company is obligated to make future payments under various operating lease agreements.
-The following table provides a summary of significant contractual obligations at December 31, 2013 (in millions):
+The following table provides a summary of significant contractual obligations at December 31, 2014:

-Pa yme nts Due by Pe riod
+Paym ents Due by I Period

-Less than 1 More than 5
+· Less than 1

-To otal year 1-3 years 3-5 years years
+(in millions) T otal year 1-3 years 3-5 years More than 5 years

 Operating Activities:

-Operating Leases \$ 8.6 \$ 1.5 \$ 3.6 \$ 3.3 \$ 0.2
+Operating Leases \$ 2.2 \$ 0 .9 \$ 0.9 \$ 0.4 \$ -

-Our operating lease obligations at December 31, 2013 include: the annual rent under the lease for our office space at 810 Seventh Avenue, New York, New York, which will expire in March 2021; the annual rent under the leases for our facilities in Queensbury, New York, which expire in July 2014 and June 2015; and the annual rent for our facility in Galway, Ireland, which will expire in August 2021, but can be terminated after the fifth year (August 2016) upon not less than six months' notice.
-See Part I, Item 2, "Properties" and Note 12 to the Company's audited financial statements contained in this Annual Report on Form 10-K.
+Our operating lease obligations at December 31, 2014 include: the annual rent for our office space at 1301 Avenue of the Americas, New York, New York, which will expire in May 2016; the annual rent under the lease for our office space at 810 Seventh Avenue, New York, New York, which will expire in March 2021 and of which a certain amount of expense has been offset by two sub-leases; the annual rent under the leases for our facilities in Queensbury, New York, which expire in June 2015 and October 2015; and the annual rent for our facility in Galway, Ireland, which will expire in August 2021, but can be terminated after the fifth year (August 2016) upon not less than six months notice and of which a certain amount of expense has been offset by a sub-lease.
+See Part I, Item 2, "Properties" and Notes 8 and 12 to the Company's audited financial statements contained in this Annual Report on Form 10-K.